HULKs/hulk/docs/robotics/perception/vision.md

 ## Ball Detection

-For each perspective grid candidate a series of artifical neural networks is used to determine whether it contains a ball as well as the balls location and radius.
+For each perspective grid candidate a series of artificial neural networks is used to determine whether it contains a ball as well as the balls location and radius.
 First, a slightly larger sample centered around the candidate is extracted from the raw image.
 This sample is scaled up or down to 32x32 pixels, regardless of the size in the raw image.